Lab Manual

 The lab operates based on three major principles, listed in order of priority.
 In case of conflicts, it is important to adhere to the principle with a higher order.
 When joining the lab, please review this manual and feel free to approach Frank if you have any questions.

 Uphold the highest standards of research integrity.
 Fabrication, falsification, and plagiarism in any form or circumstance are completely unacceptable.
+Please read these cases: 1, 2

 If you are facing challenges, don't hesitate to reach out.
 The lab is committed to the well-being of all its members.
 We work as a team, without hierarchical distinctions.
 All lab members, including Frank, are expected to collaborate, assist, and serve one another to achieve our common goals.
 In the event of tension or hostility within the lab, immediate action must be taken.
 Disrespect or rudeness will not be tolerated.
 If you feel uncomfortable confronting the person involved, please inform Frank.